Napoleon's Return from Elba (painting)

-Napoleon's Return from Elba (French: Retour de Napoleon d' Isle d'Elbe) is an 1818 history painting by the German-born French artist Charles de Steuben.
-It depicts the scene at Laffrey near Grenoble on 7 March 1815 when Napoleon, having escaped from Elba, is acclaimed by the men of the 7th Regiment of the Line.
-Then in the army of Louis XVIII, the regiment led by Charles de la Bédoyère, defected en masse to Napoleon's cause.
-Napoleon had approached them and challenged them to shoot him.
-Their rallying to him was a significant milestone on Napoleon's triumphant march on Paris, launching the Hundred Days campaign.
-Charles de la Bédoyère was later executed following the defeat of Napoleon's at the Battle of Waterloo and the Allied Occupation of Paris.
-By the time the painting was produced, Napoleon was in exile on the Atlantic island of Saint Helena in the custody of the British Army.
-It has been described as a "superb - and wildly unrealistic - piece of artistic propaganda".
+Napoleon's Return from Elba (French: Retour de Napoleon d' Isle d'Elbe) is an 1818 history painting by the German-born French painter Charles de Steuben.
+It depicts an incident which occurred at Laffrey on 7 March 1815 when Napoleon, having escaped from Elba, was acclaimed by troops of the French Royal Army's 7th Line Infantry Regiment.
+The 7th Regiment, commanded by Charles de la Bédoyère, defected en masse to Napoleon after he approached the regiment and challenged them to shoot him.
+Their defection was a significant milestone on Napoleon's triumphant march on Paris, which resulted in the Hundred Days.
+De la Bédoyère was later executed following Napoleon's defeat at the Battle of Waterloo and the Allied occupation of Paris.
+By the time the painting was produced, Napoleon was in exile on the island of Saint Helena as a British prisoner.
+The painting has been described as a "superb - and wildly unrealistic - piece of artistic propaganda".